 adjustments to their operations, Maryland’s PMT regulations

-are being phased in over the next several years, with full implementation expected
+are being phased with full implementation by July 1, 2021.

 What Are Tier Groups?Tier groups have been established for farmland required to transition to the PMT based on average soil phosphorus levels.
 The tier group designation determines how long a farmer has to transition to the PMT.
 Farms with a FIV of 500 or greater have been banned from receiving additional phosphorus applications since 2015.

 PMT Transition Advisory CommitteeThe Phosphorus Management Tool Transition Advisory Committee provides guidance for the program.
 It was established in 2015 and is chaired by the Maryland Secretary of Agriculture.